 The recipe in the book is very simple yet elegant!
 The thinly sliced eggplants are briefly cooked in a skillet, rolled up with sprouts, and served with a hot mustard sauce.
 I used alfalfa sprouts and added some thinly sliced red cabbage for color and crunch.
 I also made a soy-based sauce to provide another sauce option.

 For the fillings, I played around with different vegetables such as colorful fresh bell peppers and enoki mushrooms.
 They turned out great!
-Carrots and cucumbers will be a great addition as well.
+Carrots and cucumbers will be great additions as well.

 Any long variety eggplants are fine for this recipe.
 Eggplants cook down significantly, so make sure they are not too slender.
 I used two beautiful eggplants I bought from the farmers’ market last weekend.
 It was perfect for these roll ups!

 - 2 Asian eggplants long and thick - see note

 - 2 to 3 tablespoons of perilla or sesame oil or olive oil

 Filling option 1

 - 1 package of alfalfa sprouts or any sprouts